timotejroiko/discord.js-light/README.md

 ## Events Behavior

 Most events should be identical to the originals aside from the caching behavior and they always emit regardless of the required data being cached or not.
-When required data is missing, a partial structure where only an id is guaranteed will be given (even the `.partial` property is not guaranteed to exist).
+When required data is missing, a partial structure where only an id is guaranteed will be given (the `.partial` property is not guaranteed to exist).

 Events that emit past versions of a structure, such as update events, will emit `null` if not cached instead of not being emitted at all.